PoncratovaD/PoncratovaD/README.md

-- 👋 Hi, I’m @PoncratovaD
+- 👋 Hi, I’m Ponkratova Dasha
-- 👀 I’m interested in ...
+- 🌱 I’m currently learning physics at HSE uni
-- 🌱 I’m currently learning ...
+- 📫 How to reach me:
-- 💞️ I’m looking to collaborate on ...
+  - telegram: @d_ponka
-- 📫 How to reach me ...
+  - VK: @d_ponka

 <!---
 PoncratovaD/PoncratovaD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.